argorar/WebMConverter/README.md

 ## Changelog

+#### Version 3.19.3
+* Add option to disable pop in front when convert process is finished.
+See related [issue](https://github.com/argorar/WebMConverter/issues/25)

 #### Version 3.19.2
 * Enable option to play and upload result of merge and grid after finish the process
 * Fix false error in merge